Keep Working: Checklist for Temporary Work from Off-Campus

 If you are meeting with a group that uses Microsoft Teams, simply click the "Meet Now" button in a team chat, or schedule a future Teams meeting.

-Zoom is integrated with Canvas, and may be the easiest solution for meeting with people who are outside of Western.
+Zoom is integrated with Canvas, and may be the easiest solution for meetings that involve students in a particular Canvas course.

 Is cloud storage safe and secure?

 Cloud storage is safe and secure as long as you understand who you are sharing files with.
-View our Cloud Storage Guidelines for Senstive Data
+View our Cloud Storage Guidelines for Sensitive Data